QwilApp/gasofo/README.md

     __provides__ = AutoProvide(pattern='db_.*')  # auto export all ports that start with db_
 ```

 `Autoprovide` allows a convenient way to publish all Provides ports that matches the given regex pattern.
-If a pattern,
+If a pattern
-is not provided, **all** ports.
-Please use this sparingly, and always double-check that you are not exposing more than
+is not provided, **all** provides ports of internal services are exposed.
+Please use this sparingly, and always
-intended by querying `MyDomain.get_provides()`.
+double-check that you are not exposing more than intended by querying `MyDomain.get_provides()`.

 ## Wiring up an application